-Greta Campo Dancer began her dance training in her native Milan at the Carcano Theater, where she was first introduced to Martha Graham’s work.
+Greta Campo Associate Artistic Director/Dancer began her dance training in her native Milan at the Carcano Theater, where she was first introduced to Martha Graham’s work.
 At age 19, she began the Professional Training Program at the Martha Graham School in NYC and, after a couple of months, she joined Graham II, performing in ensemble and solo roles.
 She performed with the Martha Graham Dance Company in their 2012 New York Season and has also been traveling nationally and internationally with them.
 She completed the Teacher Training Program at the School.
-Greta has performed choreography by Pascal Rioult, Larry Keigwin, among others and has worked with renowned choreographers, such as Eryc Taylor and Nejla Yatkin.
+Greta has performed choreographies by Pascal Rioult, Larry Keigwin and has worked with renowned choreographers, such as Eryc Taylor and Nejla Yatkin.
 She was a founding member of Alison Cook Beatty Dance and she also received the 2016 Rising Star Award from Fini Dance Festival.

 Antonio Cangiano Dancer was born in Naples, Italy.
 He began his dance training at Officina delle Arti (Cesenatino) and followed by Ateneo Danza (Forlì) and Agorà Coaching Project (Reggio Emilia) with scholarships .
 He graduated from the program in Naples with master Dino Carano in ballet and modern dance.
 And in 2012 he became a member of ACSI Ballet Company.
 He performed with them as guest artist for the international festival “Premio Positano”, and was selected to represent Italy in the international festival for emerging company in Toronto (Canada) where he won a gold medal.
 In New York, he received a scholarship and completed the professional training program at the Martha Graham Dance School, He performed with the Graham Ensemble from 2014-2016.
 He also danced in the 90th anniversary of the Martha Graham Dance Company at New York City Center.
 This is Antonio’s first season with the Nai-Ni Chen Dance Company.